egoranuchin/ai-agent-test-docs/docs/core-concepts.md

 2. Memory – the ability to recall past interactions or fetch context.
 3. Tools – how the agent acts in the real world (sending emails, triggering workflows, calling APIs, etc.).

-In Latenode, many tools are ready to use out of the box.
+Many tools are ready to use out of the box.
 For anything else, you can connect through an HTTP request node.

 👉 No matter how advanced, every agent is built from these **same three parts**.